-Offset - The act of deducting one amount from another amount.
+Offset - The act of deducting one amount from another amount

 Person - An individual, partnership, association, corporation, estate, trust, or other legal entity, and wherever applicable, a State or a political subdivision or agency of a State.
-"Person" does not include the United States Government or any agency thereof.
+"Person" does not include the United States Government or any agency of the United States Government.

-Policy - The agreement between you and us consisting of these Basic Provisions, the Special Provisions, the summary of insurance, the Commodity Exchange Endorsement, the SCE, and the applicable regulations published in 7 CFR Chapter IV.
+Policy - The agreement between you and us consisting of these Basic Provisions, the Special Provisions, the summary of coverage, the Commodity Exchange Endorsement, the SCE, and the applicable regulations published in 7 CFR Chapter IV.